-A preliminary corridor evaluation was initially performed in 2015, in which different viable alternatives were considered.
-Those alternatives that met the basic project objectives were further evaluated and presented in a final report which recommended that the proposed SR 408 extension be collocated within the existing SR 50 corridor.
+As part of the SR 408 Eastern Extension PD&E Study, a preliminary corridor evaluation was initially performed in 2015, in which different viable alternatives were considered.
+Those alternatives that met the basic project objectives were further evaluated and presented in a final report which recommended that the proposed SR 408 extension be co-located within the existing SR 50 corridor.
 However, in May 2016, the Florida Department of Transportation (FDOT) notified CFX that there are issues with CFX utilizing FDOT right-of-way for the SR 408 extension.
-Thus, CFX has initiated a new study to develop a new transportation corridor that will address the transportation needs while minimizing impacts to the natural, physical and cultural environments.
+As a result, new transportation corridors were developed that avoid SR 50 and that will address the transportation needs while minimizing impacts to the natural, physical and cultural environments.